New product price strategies are critical before product introduction.

 The flexibility range for a price between demand and cost may be narrow or wide.
 A wide gap suggests a greater range of visible strategies.
 Exhibit 1 illustrates how these factors determine flexibility.

-The choice of a price strategy within the gap is influenced by competitive strategies and future, present, and legal and ethical considerations.
+The choice of a price strategy within the gap is influenced by competitive strategies and future, present, legal, and ethical considerations.
 Management must determine where the price is within the gap.

 In competitive markets, the feasibility range may be very narrow.
 New markets are emerging segments in established markets that may allow our firm substantial flexibility in strategy selection.